giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-24-unity-and-gamedev-links-june-24th-2019.md

 * **Caitlin W and Macy Mills** wrote a post about the new Unity's `Verified Solutions Partners` ([Unity’s new partnerships bring verified solutions to developers across industries](https://blogs.unity3d.com/2019/06/20/unitys-new-partnerships-bring-verified-solutions-to-developers-across-industries)).
 > Verified Solutions Partners represent a collection of 3rd-party SDKs, plugins, editor applications, cloud services, and more that enable the success of your project while ensuring deeper technical alignment with partners’ products and services to ensure 0% developer downtime.
 Partners accepted into the program go through a verification process to ensure their SDK or software is optimized for the latest version of Unity.

-* **Elena Nizhnik** released a new post about `Community Component`, highlighting some games, posts, videos and tools ([Community Component – audio design, pixel games, custom tools and Best of Made with Unity on YouTube](https://blogs.unity3d.com/2019/06/22/community-component-audio-design-pixel-games-custom-tools-and-best-of-made-with-unity-on-youtube)).
+* **Elena Nizhnik** released a new `Community Component` post, highlighting some games, posts, videos and tools ([Community Component – audio design, pixel games, custom tools and Best of Made with Unity on YouTube](https://blogs.unity3d.com/2019/06/22/community-component-audio-design-pixel-games-custom-tools-and-best-of-made-with-unity-on-youtube)).

 * **Sykoo** again, now with a timelapse level design video ([LEVEL DESIGN IN UNITY! - Village & Castle Scene (Timelapse)](https://www.youtube.com/watch?v=f3vNNUC1tnE)).